2468shrm/CAN-Distribution-With-Debug/README.md

 alpha and subject to bugs and errors.
 Use at your own risk.
 However the Gerbers are provided should you want to fabricate your own.

+The board is designed with KiCAD, the schematic and PCB files are included.

 ## Enclosure

 An 3D-printable enclosure is avaiable for this board.
 [Enclosure link](https://github.com/2468shrm/CAN-Distribution-Board-Enclosure)